gaslight/posts/2014-01-16-how-we-trello.md

 * Blogging

-Our main point of contact at the client has enjoyed the workflow and simplicity of Trello, he is now using it for his internal projects as well.
+Our main point of contact at the client has enjoyed the workflow and simplicity of Trello and he is now using it for his internal projects as well.

-At the time we moved over to Trello we were also struggling with integrating design and development.
-We could create two cards for a single story, but this caused confusion.